On 3-nondegenerate CR manifolds in dimension 7 (II): the intransitive case: Introduction

 0.15cm {\it Notations.} For a real vector space $V$ we set $V_\times=\left\{v\in V\,|\,v\neq0\right\}$.
 We decompose any section $X$ of $\cD\otimes\bC$ into the sum $X=X_{10}+X_{01}$ of its holomorphic and antiholomorphic components, which are sections of $\cD_{10}$ and $\cD_{01}$.

 0.15cm {\it Acknowledgments.} The research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021 (project registration number 2019/34/H/ST1/00636) and the Troms\o{} Research Foundation (project ``Pure Mathematics in Norway'').
-The second author is supported by a tenure-track RTDB position, and partially supported by the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata.
-This work was also supported by the ``National Group for Algebraic and Geometric Structures, and their Applications'' GNSAGA-INdAM (Italy).
+The second author acknowledges the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006.
+This article/publication was also supported by the ``National Group for Algebraic and Geometric Structures, and their Applications'' GNSAGA-INdAM (Italy) and it is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology).
 0.1cm